 The policies linked to this page were written prior to the start of the ICB on Friday, 1 July.
 They are in the process of being updated to reflect the change from CCG to ICB.
 During this process the information contained within them continues to be accurate and valid.

 What is an individual funding request?

-Kent and Medway Clinical Commissioning Group (CCG) has to make difficult decisions about which treatments it can afford, and in some instances your clinician may wish to seek one that is not routinely provided.
+NHS Kent and Medway has to make difficult decisions about which treatments it can afford, and in some instances your clinician may wish to seek one that is not routinely provided.
 This is called an individual funding request (IFR) and must be based on either:

-Rarity: A very rare medical condition and for which the CCG has no policy.
+Rarity: A very rare medical condition and for which NHS Kent and Medway has no policy.
 Or, Exceptionality: You have clinically significantly different circumstance(s) to other patients with the same condition and you are more likely to benefit from the treatment than is normally expected.

 - Personal and social issues cannot be considered.

 - The fact that a treatment is likely to be effective is not, in itself, exceptional.